-Figure 11 shows an example VCD file and illustrates the path extraction method.
+Figure 14 shows an example VCD file and illustrates the path extraction method.
 The VCD file contains a list of toggled nets in each cycle, as well as their new values.
 Toggled nets in each cycle are marked, and these nets are traversed to find toggled paths.
 A toggled path is identified when toggled nets compose a connected path of toggled cells from a primary input or flip-flop to a primary output or flip-flop.
-In Figure 11, nets a, b, and c have toggled in the first and fourth cycles (#1, #4), and nets d and c have toggled paths are extracted: a-b-c and d-c.
-Paths a-b-c and d-c both have toggle rates of 0.4 ($|\chi{toggle}(p)| = 2$ and $\chi{tot} = 5$).
+In Figure 14, nets a, b, and c toggle in the first and fourth cycles (#1, #4), and nets d and c toggle in the second and fourth cycles (#2, #4).
+Two toggled paths are extracted: a - b - c and d - c.
+Paths a - b - c and d - c both have toggle rates of 0.4 ($|\chi{toggle}(p)| = 2$ and $X{tot} = 5$).
 If both paths have negative slack, then timing errors will occur in cycles #1, #2, and #4.
 Therefore, the error rate is 0.6 for this example.

 In addition to inducing timing errors by increasing logic delays, voltage scaling may prompt reliability concerns for SRAM structures, such as insufficient Static Noise Margin (SNM).
-Fortunately, the minimum energy voltage for our processors is around 750mV, while production-grade SRAMs have been reported to operate reliably at voltages as low as 700mV [11].
+Fortunately, the minimum energy voltage for our processors is around 750mV, while production-grade SRAMs have been reported to operate reliably at voltages as low as 700mV [Fujimura et al. 2010].
 Research prototypes have been reported to work for even lower voltages.
-In any case, modern processors typically employ a "split rail" design approach, with SRAMs operating at the lowest safe voltage for a given frequency [8].
+In any case, modern processors typically employ a "split rail" design approach, with SRAMs operating at the lowest safe voltage for a given frequency [Intel Corporation 2008].

 In our evaluation of general purpose processor architectures, we run instruction traces from a set of 8 SPEC benchmarks (ammp, art, equake, mcf, parser, swim, twolf, wupwise) on the processors.
-The traces are captured after fastforwarding the benchmarks to their early Simpoints [13].
+The traces are captured after fast-forwarding the benchmarks to their early Simpoints [Hamerly et al. 2005].